Naresh-doniparti/kubernetes-workshop-with-springapp/README.md

 - Rolling out releases- we can use different rollout strategies for quickly rolling out a release in multiple pods.
    - rollingUpdate - Advantages: No downtime.
 Disadvantages: You will have both the old and new versions running in parallel for a period of time.
    - Recreate - Advantages: Terminates all the old version pods before creating new version pods.
 Disadvantages: Downtime expected.
+   - blue/green - ?
 - Mitigating bad releases
      - Rolling back to the previous version manually kubectl rollout undo deployment <deployment name>
      - Automatic rollback using readinessProbe and livenessProbe readinessProbe - Check which considers the container as ready for accepting requests livenessProble - Frequently checks the container availability.
-Restarts, if a POD is unhealthy
+Restarts a pod, if it is unhealthy